-Posters highlighting the DSL's and Deputy DSL's are on display around the school, and are visible in all reception areas.
+Posters highlighting the DSL's, Deputy DSL's and core members of the safeguarding team are on display around the school and are visible in all reception areas.

-14.2 The DSL and deputies
+14.2 The DSL and Deputy DSL's

-The DSL and deputies will undertake child protection and safeguarding training at least every 2 years.
+The DSL and Deputies will undertake child protection and safeguarding refresher training at least every 2 years.